TharakaUJ/TharakaUJ.github.io/_posts/MicroMouse/2025-02-08-From one foot mouse to micro mouse.md

 ## Final Thoughts

 This project was filled with unexpected challenges, but we learned a lot along the way.
-If you’re planning to build a micromouse, expect plenty of obstacles—and be ready to troubleshoot every step of the way!
+If you’re planning to build a micromouse, expect plenty of obstacles, and be ready to troubleshoot every step of the way!

 Stay tuned to see if we improve our micromouse!